MIDL-Conference/midl-website-2023/pages/virtual_participation.md

 ## Virtual Participation During MIDL 2023

-In general, the virtual participation of MIDL 2023 is an asynchronous experience since MIDL 2023 is not a hybrid conference.
+The virtual participation of MIDL 2023 is an asynchronous experience since MIDL 2023 is not a hybrid conference.
 It means no live presentation is required for virtual participants.
-However, all virtual participants will have the access to MIDL 2023 live stream to watch all in-person events.
-The uploaded poster and presentation video will be uploaded to MIDL 2023 virtual platform.
-One author must join the MIDL group before MIDL 2023.
-Each paper will be assigned with a unique channel to enable the asynchronous discussion for all MIDL participants during the conference.
+However, all virtual participants will have the access to the free MIDL 2023 live stream to watch all oral presentations.
+The uploaded poster and presentation video will be uploaded to MIDL 2023 website.
+At least one author must register to MIDL 2023 before the start of the conference, to ensure inclusion into the conference proceedings.